Lme20/da/docs/data-structures/search-trees/BST/BST.md

 3. If the node has one child, replace the node with its child.
 4. If the node has two children, replace the node with its in-order predecessor or in-order successor node and delete that node.
 You can choose to always replace with the in-order predecessor, always replace with the in-order successor, or alternate between the two.

-NOTE: when deleting root node, replace node with its greatest value on its left side
+NOTE: when deleting root node, replace node with its greatest value on its left side or smallest value on its right side

 Time complexity:
 - Average Case: O(log n)